Executive Chef Jobs in USA with Visa Sponsorship

 How to find Executive Chef jobs with visa sponsorship?

 To find Executive Chef jobs with visa sponsorship, use Migrate Mate which specializes in sponsored positions across hospitality and fine dining establishments.
-Focus your search on luxury hotels, restaurant chains, cruise lines, and resort companies that commonly sponsor H-1B, O-1, or employer-sponsored permanent residence visas for experienced culinary professionals with proven leadership experience.
+Focus your search on luxury hotels, restaurant chains, cruise lines, and resort companies that commonly sponsor H-1B, O-1 visa, or employer-sponsored permanent residence visas for experienced culinary professionals with proven leadership experience.

 Can I get sponsored as an executive chef without restaurant management experience?